 3 Yoga Poses To Improve Posture

 Bad posture on the other hand is plain unhealthy.
-It increases the stress on your joints, ligaments, bones and muscles.
-While young kids can still improve and develop their stand as they grow, adults have have to make more of an effort to correct bad posture.
+It increases the stress on your joints, ligaments, bones, and muscles.
+While young kids can still improve and develop their stance as they grow, adults have to make more of an effort to correct bad posture.

-“Before you’ve practiced, the theory is useless.
-After you’ve practiced, the theory is obvious.”
-David Williams
+Before you’ve practiced, the theory is useless.
+After you’ve practiced, the theory is obvious.~ David Williams

 Yoga helps you to relax and exercise at the same time.
 You will learn to find inner peace and simultaneously find yourself strengthening and conditioning your muscles.
-You will learn to breathe properly, alleviate chronic pain, eye problems and even headaches.
+You will learn to breathe properly and alleviate chronic pain, eye problems, and even headaches.